 october

-As well as the colours in your garden changing, and the increased demand for harvesting, the new risk of frost in October means that you’ll need to switch up what you’re sowing and planting.
+As well as the colours in your garden changing and the increased demand for harvesting, the risk of frost in October means that you’ll need to switch up what you’re sowing and planting.

 For one, October signals the beginning of the bare root planting season.
 During this time, bare root fruit trees are in their dormant state, which means they can survive being dug up and transported without needing a pot.
 Therefore, you can start introducing things like apple, pear, and plum trees to your garden.

 Although you can plant potted trees all year round, there are a few reasons why you might want to introduce bare root fruit trees.
-For example, they’re cheaper, grow more quickly, and adapt better to their new conditions than their potted counterparts.
+For example, they’re cheaper, grow faster, and adapt better to their new conditions than their potted counterparts.

 To read more about the advantages of bare root fruit trees, check out this article from Ashridge Nurseries.